 The Reykjavík Museum of Photography is located on the sixth floor of Reykjavík City Library.
 Basically, you kill two birds with one stone if you go there.
 The city library is well worth a visit by itself.
 Just flip through some pages, view exhibitions, browse the internet and have a cup of coffee.
 The Reykjavík Museum of Photography always has high-quality exhibitions on display, with varying themes like landscape photography, family portraits or press photography.
 The admission fee for the Reykjavík Museum of Photography is ISK 1,000.

 Since summer 2017, you can visit a top-notch food hall in downtown Reykjavík.
-It’s called Hlemmur Mathöll and it’s the best place to buy locally-grown vegetables and flowers, sourdough bread, freshly brewed coffee and delicious hamburgers, tacos, sandwiches and much more.
+It’s called Hlemmur Food Hall and it’s one of the best places to buy delicious hamburgers, tacos, sandwiches and much more.
 And from June 2018, Reykjavík’s old harbour district will be home to a second food hall, Grandi Mathöll.
 Focused more on street food, it features nine artisanal food stands offering Icelandic and fusion cuisine.
 They even have Italian sparkling wine on tap.

 As you see, you don’t have to spend last year’s salary to enjoy your vacation in Iceland!